sclaw/muskingum-cunge/README.md

 ## Overview
 `muskingumcunge` is a Python implementation of the Musking-Cunge model, a channel routing method that allows for the estimation of a hydrograph's lag and attenuation as it propogates downstream through a river network.
-In this formulation, the Muskingum-Cunge method uses cross-sectional geometry and a Manning's flow assumption to derive parameters of the Muskingum method (K and X) at each timestep.
+In this implementation, the Muskingum-Cunge method uses cross-sectional geometry and a Manning's flow assumption to derive parameters of the Muskingum method (K and X) at each timestep.